Treating Urinary Incontinence in Men

 You can’t always control the release of urine.
 You may leak urine.
 Or you may not be able to hold your urine until you can get to a bathroom.
 This is called urinary incontinence.
 The problem can be managed.
 Talk to your doctor about your treatment options.

-Help the sphincter to work better.
-(This is the muscle that closes to keep urine from leaking out of the bladder.)
+The sphincter to work better (this is the muscle that closes to keep urine from leaking out of the bladder)

-Help stop the bladder from contracting too often to push urine out.
+Stop the bladder from contracting too often to push urine out

-Help relax the sphincter muscle and allow urine to flow more freely.
+Relax the sphincter muscle and allow urine to flow more freely

 Certain changes in your daily routine may help.
 These include:

-Doing Kegel exercises daily.
-These exercises involve tightening the muscles in your sphincter and around your bladder to help strengthen them.
-Your doctor can explain how to do them.
+Doing Kegel exercises daily (these exercises involve tightening the muscles in your sphincter and around your bladder to help strengthen them)

 A catheter is a narrow tube that is inserted through the urethra into the bladder.
 It drains urine.
 A condom catheter covers the penis.
 It channels urine into a collection bag.
 It is worn most of the time.
 Intermittent catheterization means inserting a catheter to drain the bladder, then removing it.
 This is done on a regular schedule.